By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Birmingham airport accident claims.

 All employers have a duty of care to their employees plus those who visit their business.
 Businesses are required by law to uphold and comply with the health and safety rules and regulations that have been designed to keep the working environment safe.
 To keep the working environment safe, an employer should wherever possible perform preventive measures to ensure hazardous causes have been acknowledged and effectively handled.
 From risk assessments to training, these measures have been outlined by the HSE.

 As an employer, Birmingham Airport has a direct duty of care to uphold, which in return will ensure the safety of their employees in the workplace.
-If they fail to comply with these regulations, then their potential negligence could possibly cause an incident.
+If they fail to comply with these regulations, then their potential negligence could possibly cause an accident at work.
 To find out whether you have a workplace claim for compensation please call our advisors today.

 Due to the repetitive motion and heavy lifting involved in the job role, there may be areas where potential issues could arise.
-To help prevent and combat accidents in the workplace from happening, some measures can be taken.
+To help prevent and combat accidents in the workplace from happening through manual handling, some measures can be taken.
 Examples might include:

 - Risk Assessments.